Xiexe/XSBones/README.md

 You can find the generator window under Xiexe > Tools > XSBonerGenerator.

+"Armature" needs to be the top level object underneath the Animator.

 Animator should be your Avatar top level object, with the animator on it.

 Bone Model should be the model you want your bones to show as - we have some presets in the Bone Stuff > Bone Models folder.